rickballard/CoCache/intake/staging/session_250904/raw/IdeaCard_SessionBloatMitigation_20250903.md

 # Idea Card: Session Bloat Mitigation & AI Operating Limits

 ## Summary
-ChatGPT performance degraded during extended CoCivium sessions due to session bloat, leading to latency, lost responses, and dropped file references.
+ChatGPT performance degraded during extended CoCivium™ sessions due to session bloat, leading to latency, lost responses, and dropped file references.
 A structured plan is needed to address this technically and behaviorally.

 ## Problems
 - Message lag and timeouts due to large in-session memory and conversation state.